Tibing/howtomake.software/blog/emotion-recognition.md

 }
 ```

-The code above will load required AI model in the browser and will allow you doint emotions recognition.
+The code above will load the required AI model in the browser and will allow you to do emotions recognition.
 But to make it work, you need to add emotion recognition models to your assets: '/assets/emotion-recognition'.
 You can find them at the [face-api.js repository](https://github.com/justadudewhohacks/face-api.js/tree/master/weights).